OlegKulikov09/ML-project/README.md

 The pure development time for the current version took 14 days.
 Including task formulation, strategy research, refactoring, and fine-tuning, the total duration was approximately two months.

-An extended version with a more complex environment can be found in a colleague’s project: [Hunter-Prey-DQN](https://github.com/GrzegorzHimself/Hunter-Prey-DQN)
+An extended version with a more complex environment can be found in a colleague’s repository: [Hunter-Prey-DQN](https://github.com/GrzegorzHimself/Hunter-Prey-DQN)

 # TRAINING MATERIALS